Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Numerical results

-{\it \textbf{Dynamical critical behaviors for scalarization.}} In order to examine the critical dynamics in the scalarization, we fine tune the perturbation amplitude around $p_{s}$ and investigate the nonlinear scalarization process.
-The scalar field evolution is illustrated in Fig.\ref{fig:phip1}.
-Initially the scalar field moves towards a BBH and induces a violent turbulence near the BBH.
-Then the system evolves to an intermediate state approximated by the critical solution at the threshold $p_s$,
+We fine-tune $p$ around $p_{s}$ and investigate the nonlinear scalarization process to examine the critical dynamics in the scalarization.
+Figure~\ref{fig:phip1} shows the scalar field evolution.
+Initially, the scalar pulse moves inside and induces violent turbulence near the BBH.
+The system then evolves into an intermediate state approximated by the CS at the threshold $p_s$,

-where $\phi_{s}(r)$ denotes the scalar distribution of the CS, $\delta\phi_{s}(r)$ is the single unstable eigenmode with positive eigenvalue $\omega_s\simeq 0.106$.
-The coefficient $p-p_s$ is intrinsic.
+where $\phi_{s}(r)$ denotes the scalar distribution of the CS, and $\delta\phi_{s}(r)$ the single unstable eigenmode with positive eigenvalue $\omega_s\simeq 0.106$.
 The lifetime of the intermediate state lasts $T_s\propto -\omega_s^{-1}\ln|p-p_s|$.
-The final phase of the evolution is determined by the amplitude of the perturbation.
-If $p<p_{s}$, the system evolves into a BBH, but if $p>p_{s}$, the system eventually turns into a stable SBH.
-In both cases, we see in Fig.\ref{fig:phip1}, there are gaps in the scalar field on the horizon between unstable CS attractor and final stable configurations.
-The discontinuous change of the scalar field, when $p$ passes through $p_s$, indicates the appearance of a first order phase transition in the critical scalarization.
+The final phase of the evolution is determined by the perturbation amplitude.
+If $p<p_{s}$, the system evolves into a BBH, but it eventually turns into a stable SBH if $p>p_{s}$.
+From Fig.\ref{fig:phip1}, it can be seen that in both cases, gaps exist in the scalar field on the horizon between unstable CS attractor and final stable configurations.
+The discontinuous change in the scalar field, when $p$ passes through $p_s$, indicates the appearance of a first-order phase transition in the critical scalarization.
 The dynamical critical phenomena disclosed here are similar to those in the EMS theory \citep{Zhang:2021nnn,Zhang:2022cmu}.